chelaxian/TG_Voice-Video_MSG/README.md

     trim_audio_to_10_minutes = True
     #trim_audio_to_10_minutes = False

-    # Allow all users to interact with the bot
+    # Allow all users to interact with the bot (not used in bot.py)
     #allow_all_users = True
     allow_all_users = False